SRZ-Jahresarbeit/docs/docs/deployment.md

 docker-compose up -d
 ```

-Now the backend is listening on port `8080` and the mqtt broker is
+Now the backend is listening on port `8080`, the frontend on port `8081` and the mqtt broker is
 listening in port `1883`.

 to shutdown run: